RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

          'dogs': 1,
       }

-      # Print the number of chickens in the farm
+      # a.
+Print the number of chickens in the farm (by having your code look it up
+      # in the animals dictionary.
+"Print(8)" is cheating...)

+      # b.
+Old McDonald was given a yak.
+Add a yak to to the animals dictionary.

-      # Old McDonald foud a stray dog.
+      # c.
+Old McDonald foud a stray dog.
 Increase the number of dogs on the farm by 1.

-      # Old McDonald was given a yak.
-Add a yak to to the animals dictionary.

-      # While giving a tour of his farm, a child asks Old McDonald if he has a llama on the farm.
-      # Write a conditional that checks the dictionary for a llama and prints the response "Yes" or "No".

-      # Print a statement that lists the names of all the animals on the farm in one line.
+      # d. print out the names and quantities of all animals on his farm, one per line, in any order.
-      # This line should read "cows, chickens, pigs, mice, cats, dogs, yak"
+      # For example:
+      # 2 cows
+      # 9 cats
+      # ...

+      # e.
+While giving tours of his farm to children, they often inquire about particular
+      # animals.
+Write code that asks the user to input an animal name, and then
+      # prints out how many of that animal he has; or 0 if he has none.
+      # For example, output "8 chickens" or "0 elephants"

-      # Write a statement that tells Old McDonald which animal he has the most of.
+      # f.
+Write a statement that tells Old McDonald which animal he has the most of.
-      # This statement should print "72 mice"
+      # This statement should print "72 mice", given the current state of the
+      # dictionary, but your code should work correctly even if mice aren't the
+      # most numerous animal on his farm.

-For the next two exercises, you will analyze data from our group on Facebook.
-To 'load' the data you will need to copy and paste it into the python prompt, inbetween the quotation marks.
+For the next three exercises, you will analyze data from our group on Facebook.
+To 'load' the data you will need to copy and paste it into the python prompt, in between the quotation marks.
+To maintain confidentiality (i.e., only students in 106 can see it), the data lives in a `file on cTools. <https://ctools.umich.edu/access/content/group/80ba0083-6409-4149-8222-f210f9dc6dd1/Problem%20Sets/PS3/simplefbdata.txt>`_

-2. (2 points) Print out all the names of the people who posted in the facebook group.
+#.
+(2 points) For each post or comment in the facebook group, print out the name of the poster.

    .. actex:: ps_3_2